Stressed About Aging Parent Care Costs? Here’s How Tax Breaks Can Help

 Example: Leveraging the Credit for Other Dependents for Elder Care

-Let’s say you pay $3,000 each year for adult daycare services for your parent and dependent, who is your aging parent.
-Although such expenses do not qualify for the CDCC because your parent does not need assistance with ADLs in your home, they qualify as dependent care support.
+Imagine you pay $3,000 annually for adult daycare services for your aging parent, who is your dependent.
+Although these expenses do not qualify for the Child and Dependent Care Credit (CDCC) because your parent does not require assistance with Activities of Daily Living (ADLs) in your home, they still qualify as dependent care support under the Credit for Other Dependents.

 Some benefits may include the following: